What to Expect and Preparing for an MRI

 Patients can expect:

-- Most advanced MRI technology to date
+- Most advanced MRI technology to date with

 - Full range of advanced studies, providing physicians with detailed, cross-sectional images of the body